-The only way for Nimans following the death of its founder in January is expansion and growth, and in taking control of its destiny the distributor's leadership team intends to build a northern powerhouse that will serve as a model for the rest of the channel, according to Director of Channel Sales Richard Carter.
+The only way for Nimans following the death of its founder in January is expansion and growth, explains Director of Channel Sales Richard Carter.

 Since the death of Nimans founder Julian Niman in January the company has not undergone a reorganisation at the top.
 There was no Plan B. Responsibility rests on the existing executive team, and whether in logistics, products, services or new technology areas, Nimans' future is about expansion and reseller engagement.
 "We have the same strong and experienced board in place," stated Carter.
 "The board has been making the day-to-day strategic decisions for some time.
 Nimans remains a fully independent organisation in line with the wishes and plans Julian had put in place.
 The board is in charge and has a clearly defined action plan for further growth."

 Nimans' growth into a £125 million turnover business is an endorsement of its leadership team and strategy.
 The Manchester-based business has over 6,000 customers and aims to reach the £150 million milestone sooner rather than later.
 "To facilitate growth we have expanded our warehouse by over 30 per cent and also increased the number of staff positions," added Carter.
 "Our headcount is almost 390, and 10 per cent of those roles were newly created during the last year."

 These growth factors underline Nimans' critical development as a value added distributor and readiness to invest in specialisations such as conferencing, headsets, Skype for Business and PBX systems.
 "But to fully embrace UC we have reinvested in all our teams so that everyone is comfortable to talk about, advise and educate our customers about the complete UC mix," commented Carter.
 "This has broadened our reach.
 We have up-skilled our teams to develop reseller knowledge."